-However, the major reason behind this issue is an overclocked CPU.
+However, the major reason for this issue is an overclocked CPU.
 In some cases, your driver error can also play the part to lead to BSOD.
 Hardware failure can also be the root of this issue.
 So, you need to identify the cause beforehand to apply the exact fix.
 To do so you need to follow the below steps.

 Symptoms Of Whea Uncorrectable Error Windows 10